Kevin Stallings

-Kevin E. Stallings (born October 1, 1960) is a former American basketball coach, who formerly served as the head coach at Illinois State University, Vanderbilt University and the University of Pittsburgh.
+Kevin Eugene Stallings (born October 1, 1960) is an American former basketball coach, who formerly served as the head coach at Illinois State University, Vanderbilt University and the University of Pittsburgh.
 He was an assistant coach at Purdue University and the University of Kansas.

 Playing career

 Stallings was born in Collinsville, Illinois.
 He graduated from Collinsville High School in Collinsville, Illinois in 1978, where he played guard (6'5", 190 lbs.) for four years under legendary coach Vergil Fletcher and won three conference championships.
 The Kahoks went 30–1 his junior season and lost to De La Salle in the first round of the Illinois state tournament, 67–66.
 In his senior season, the Kahoks finished 28–3 and finished third in the state tournament.
 They lost in the semi-finals 55–53 to eventual champion Lockport Central, who finished the season 33–0.
 Stallings still holds Collinsville records for career assists (665), season assists (284) and season steals (146).
 Stallings was named All-State following his junior (1976–77) and senior (1977–78) seasons.

 After a year at Belleville Area College in Belleville, Illinois, where his team went 28–9 and made the NJCAA tournament, Stallings enrolled at Purdue and played three years.
 His first season, the Boilermakers finished with a 27–8 record under coach Lee Rose and reached the NCAA Final Four.
 Purdue reached the NIT Final Four in Stallings’ junior and senior seasons, Gene Keady's first two seasons at the helm of the Boilermakers.
 Stallings started 17 games his senior season and averaged 4.3 points and 2.6 assists per game.

 Stallings received a bachelor's degree in business management in 1982 and a master's degree in counseling in 1984, both from Purdue.